Yang-Bob/PMMs/README.md

 ## Overview
 This code contains two methods called PMMs and RPMMs.You can train or test them on Pascal voc or COCO dataset.

-The experiments are divided into into 4 independent groups for cross validation
+The experiments are divided into into 4 independent groups for cross validation.
 - `config/` contains the config setting file for data and network;
 - `data/` contains the dataloader and dataset;
 - `data_list/` contains the data list for training and inference;